 Does Insurance Cover Respite Care?

-Insurance does not typically cover the costs of short-term at home respite care.
-Depending on your specific circumstances, OHIP or other forms of insurance might cover some of the costs for long-term respite care.
-Contact us today to get more information!
+Insurance does not typically cover the costs of short-term in-home respite care.
+However, depending on your specific circumstances, OHIP or other forms of insurance may cover some costs for longer-term respite support.
+We encourage you to contact us today and we will gladly help you understand your options.

 How Long Can Someone Stay in Respite Care?

-Respite care can vary from a couple of hours to several weeks.
-If you are the family caregiver at home, then this period can be defined by you.
-If it is at a long-term care facility, your loved one can stay for a minimum of 7 days and a maximum of 60 days.
+Respite care is highly flexible and can range from just a few hours to several weeks.
+If care is provided at home, the duration is entirely defined by you and your family’s needs.
+If care is provided at a long-term care facility, your loved one can typically stay for a minimum of 7 days and a maximum of 60 days.

 What Should You Consider Before Starting Respite Care?